 When I discovered my identity had been stolen, I was lucky enough to find a website detailing the exact right wording to get the collections agencies off my tail.
 You can read about that particularly messy chapter of my life here.

-Now that I’m a full-time Penny Hoarder, my report’s looking much spiffier — but hopefully, with a watchful eye and free tools, you won’t ever have to know what identity theft feels like.
+My report’s looking much spiffier now — but hopefully, with a watchful eye and free tools, you won’t ever have to know what identity theft feels like.

-Your Turn: When’s the last time you checked your credit report?
+Your Turn: When’s the last time you checked your credit score?

 Sponsorship Disclosure: A huge thanks to Credit Sesame for working with us to bring you this content.
 It’s rare that we have the opportunity to share something so awesome and get paid for it!